Moving In or Out of an Apartment in North Vancouver: Elevator and Strata Tips

 Typical Elevator Booking Process

-Submit a move request form to strata or property management
+- Submit a move request form to strata or property management

-Choose an approved time slot
+- Choose an approved time slot from available options

-Pay any required elevator or damage deposit
+- Pay any required elevator or damage deposit

-Receive written confirmation
+- Receive written confirmation before moving day

 Common Elevator Restrictions

-Limited time windows
+- Limited time windows — often 8am to 5pm

-No evening or holiday moves
+- No evening or holiday moves permitted

-Padding required inside elevators
+- Protective padding required inside elevators

-Table: Typical Elevator and Strata Rules in North Vancouver
+Typical Elevator and Strata Rules in North Vancouver

 | Requirement | Typical Expectation |